asantercureton/little-village/assets/logic.md

 - accepting user

 ### Questions About Trading?
-- *the chosen amount is put on hold until the trade is either accepted or canceled (so they can't spend resources they've put up for trade and cause an error)*
+- *the chosen amount is put on hold until the trade is either accepted or canceled (so they can't spend resources they've put up for trade and cause an error)?*
-- *when user2 accept a trade offer from user1's post, does user1 need to confirm the trade before the trade goes through, or is it assumed they agree with the trade since they set the terms*
+- *when user2 accept a trade offer from user1's post, does user1 need to confirm the trade before the trade goes through, or is it assumed they agree with the trade since they set the terms?*

 <hr/>